associatedpress/geomancer/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
-* Commit, do not mess version or history.
+* Commit, do not mess with version or history.
 * Send a pull request.
 Bonus points for topic branches.

 ## Copyright